tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-I organized the pages by different use cases and arranged them according to the user flow.
+I organized the pages by different use cases.

 In addition, I presented responsive designs to show how each page looks on different devices.
 -->